 Scottish oats are recognized as the true oatmeal in the United Kingdom.
 However, the exact same dish is referred to as porridge in the United States.
 But what are Scottish Oats and how are they made?
 Lets discuss this in further detail.

 Scottish oats are whole oat groats that have been ground.
 The oat groats are not steam, rolled or cut like other types of oats, but rather ground.

 The texture of the grind is fairly fine, however, it’s coarser than flour.
-To make Scottish oats, the oat groats are ground into a coarsely ground meal that is similar to cornmeal.
+To make Scottish oats, the oat groats are ground into a coarsely ground meal that is similar in size to cornmeal.

 Porridge-style oats with a creamy texture have been consumed for centuries.
 Oatmeal variations like steel cut, rolled and quick oats are the result of modern day roller mills.

 The cooking time is about 10 minutes for the ground oats to turn into a thick and creamy gruel.
 In addition, Scottish oats are wonderful for baking because the grind is slightly larger than flour, but a step below farina.

 Are Scottish oats the same as rolled oats?